 Bill McKibben, author of Eaarth: Making a Life on a Tough New Planet and founder of the climate change organization 350.org praises the book as a great resource for dealing with climate disruption: “When people ask me where to move to escape climate change, I tell them there’s no escape and that the thing to look for is a strong community.
 This book explains how to build that kind of community anywhere – a manual for the future.”

-In addition to paperback, the book is now available in digital format through the Fellowship for Intentional Community, which is more convenient, ecological and economical.
+In addition to paperback, the book is now available in digital format through the Foundation for Intentional Community, which is more convenient, ecological and economical.
 The paperback is also available through Amazon.com where it receives stellar reviews, and through a major distributor Chelsea Green Publishing!

 If you want to see Ma’ikwe speak live or attend a workshop with her, her speaking tour is taking shape with a few openings still available.
 Ma’ikwe is scheduled to travel from coast to coast giving talks and workshops from September to November.
 Check out her up-to-date